opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 20     In _Yeo Chong Lin v Tay Ang Choo & another appeal_ (“_Yeo Chong Lin v Tay Ang Choo_”) at \[39\], the Court of Appeal held that the cut-off date for the division of matrimonial assets can be the date of separation, date of filing of divorce, date of interim judgment, or the date of hearing of ancillary matters.
 This is because the circumstances of acquiring an asset by a spouse are so varied, and it is best left to the court to determine where the line should be drawn after taking account all the circumstances (at \[32\]).
 Indeed, multiple dates are possible, and the adoption of an operative date or dates might not be as critical as arriving at a just and equitable division (at \[36\] – \[40\]).

 21     The parties separated in 2012, the divorce petition was filed in 2014 and the Interim Judgment was granted in 2016.
-The Plaintiff’s position is that the determination should be at the date of separation,[\[note: 12\]](#Ftn_12) while the Defendant was of the view that it should be the date of the Interim Judgment because the ground upon which the divorce was granted was the unreasonable behaviour of the Plaintiff.[\[note: 13\]](#Ftn_13) The Defendant also relied on _ARY v ARX_ (“_ARY v ARX_”), where the Court of Appeal stated that to determine the pool of matrimonial assets, “unless the particular circumstances of justice of the case warrant it, the _starting point_ or _default position_ should be the date that interim judgment is granted” (at \[31\]).
+The Plaintiff’s position is that the determination should be at the date of separation,[^12] while the Defendant was of the view that it should be the date of the Interim Judgment because the ground upon which the divorce was granted was the unreasonable behaviour of the Plaintiff.[^13] The Defendant also relied on _ARY v ARX_ (“_ARY v ARX_”), where the Court of Appeal stated that to determine the pool of matrimonial assets, “unless the particular circumstances of justice of the case warrant it, the _starting point_ or _default position_ should be the date that interim judgment is granted” (at \[31\]).
 In that case, however, the Court of Appeal agreed with the High Court that the fairer date was the date on which the ancillary matters proceedings were commenced.
 This was because, besides caring for the children (which was not exceptional), some of the husband’s assets which were acquired after the interim judgment date were very substantial, and could be attributed to the wife’s indirect contributions before the interim judgment (at \[42\]).

 22     The DJ chose the date of the Interim Judgment (GD, at \[7\]), and included in the pool of matrimonial assets – the matrimonial flat, the Plaintiff’s car, and the CPF and other savings of parties.
 I accept that the choice is within her discretion, so long as adjustment are made to arrive at a just and equitable division.
-I also note that in the submissions at the hearing, the Plaintiff accepted that the date of division should be the date of the Interim Judgment.[\[note: 14\]](#Ftn_14)
+I also note that in the submissions at the hearing, the Plaintiff accepted that the date of division should be the date of the Interim Judgment.[^14]

 #### The matrimonial flat